supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. Select **Next: Set rule logic >** button:

 1. For the rule query, select **View query results**.
-You shouldn't receive any results nor any errors.
+You shouldn't receive any results or any errors.

 1. Close the *Logs* window by selecting the upper right **X** and select **OK** to discard to save changes to go back to the wizard.